Propagating Houseplants

 Vegetative (Asexual Propagation)

-Asexual propagation utilizes vegetative parts of the plants (roots, stems, leaves, etc.) to create a new plant by growing adventitious roots and/or sprouting new shoots.
-The new plant is genetically identical (clone) to the parent plant.
-There are many different forms of asexual or vegetative propagation, including cuttings, layering, grafting, tissue culture (aka micropropagation), and division.
+Asexual propagation uses vegetative plant parts (roots, stems, leaves, etc.) to grow a genetically identical plant, or clone.
+Methods include cuttings, layering, grafting, tissue culture (aka micropropagation), and division.

 Which Method do you Use?

-The method of propagation used depends on several factors, and each plant species has a method that is used more successfully than others.
-Some houseplant species, like pothos and English ivy, have stems that can be cut off and easily be rooted.
+For example, some houseplant species, like pothos, have stems that can be cut and easily rooted.
 Others, like African violet, have a growth habit that makes propagation by leaves better.

 The most common forms of houseplant propagation used by home gardeners are Cuttings, Division, and Layering